tschudin/tinyssb/doc/API-documentation.md

 ### The app specific sub-feed

-To create a new app, one write a `make_child` packet in the `apps` feed.
-This feed is filled with two types of packets: `blob`, `set` and `delete`.
-When the payload is too long to fit in the 48 bytes of `set`'s payload, one use `blob` instead.
-This doesn't lead to a problem as there can be no confusion.
-For readability, we will use `set` in this documentation, but bear in mind that if the payload is more than 48 bytes, the packet is a blob instead.

-To create a new game, we add a `set` packet that contains the following fields as a bipf encoded dictionary:
+Each can have several `instances` (a game, a chat group, ...).
+Each instance consists of up to 5 fields (bipf encoded):

-- `inst_id`            : integer, instance identification number,
+- `inst_id`            : integer, unique identifier of the instance,
-- `initial_local_fid`  : 32 bytes public key, the feed I'm writing to
+- `initial_local_fid`  : 32B public key, the feed I'm writing to at the
+  beginning
-- `initial_remote_fid` : 32 bytes public key, the feed I'm reading from
+- `local_fid`          : 32B public key, the feed I'm currently writing to
+  (different from `initial_local_fid` in case of a continuation feed)
+- `peers`              : an array of remote peers containing:
-- `with`               : 32 bytes public key, the friend's `public` key (as appear in `aliases`)
+    - `with`               : the friend's `public` key (as appear in `aliases`)
+    - `initial_remote_fid` : 32B public key, the feed used at the beginning
+        of the instance
+    - `remote_fid`         : 32B public key, the feed currently used
-- `name`               : a string, can be freely chosen by the developer and/or the user
+- `name`               : an optional string, application or user property for the game, can be freely chosen by the developer and/or the user

-`name` is an application or user property for the game and is optional.
+NB: the first version of TinySSB does not support a change of public id (see `public` feed).
+This means the `peers`[`with`] is used as identification.
+For following version, we might add support for that.

+To create a new instance of an app, one writes a `make_child` packet in the `apps` feed.
+The newly created feed is filled with two types of packets:
+`set` and `delete` (when the payload is too long to fit in the 48 bytes of `set`'s payload, one use `blob` instead, which doesn't lead to a problem as it is the only use of `blob` packets in this feed.
+For readability, we will use `set` in this documentation, but bear in mind that the packet can be a blob instead.)

 To update a field, one writes a new `set` packet with the same `inst_id`.
-It can contain the same fields as the original entry except for `initial_*_fid`.
+It can update any field except for `initial_*_fid`.
 Indeed, these two fields are used to keep track of the whole game (having the initial feed, one can reconstruct the whole game by following the chain built by the continuation feeds).
 Following updates will not override those values: the field `local_fid` (rsp. `remote_fid`) will be used to update those values in case of continuation feeds (this is done automatically).